Gianatmaja/Actuarial-Statistical-Modelling-in-R/Apricot-Phones/README.md

 The method of modelling used in this analysis utilizes Markov chain.
 Let each state number represent the number of faults a phone has recorded.
-Based on the stated assumptions, a phone can only be either in state 0, 1, 2..., n-1 as it is replaced as soon as it has its n^th^ fault.
+Based on the stated assumptions, a phone can only be either in state 0, 1, 2..., n-1 as it is replaced as soon as it has its n<sup>th</sup> fault.

 The probabilities of going from one state to another are shown by a transition matrix.
 For a phone, its current state in the Markov chain